Hackers News Hackers News

 Sarah simpson

-Microsoft researchers identified this threat and have been closely tracking its evolution since at least January 2026.
-They observed three distinct campaign types, all sharing the same core goal: steal sensitive data, maintain persistent access to infected systems, and exfiltrate everything from saved passwords and browser credentials to cryptocurrency wallet keys and iCloud data.
+Researchers at Microsoft have been closely monitoring the evolution of this threat since at least January 2026.
+Their analysis reveals three distinct campaign variations, all sharing the overarching objective of stealing sensitive data, maintaining control over infected systems, and exfiltrating a wide array of personal information, including saved passwords, browser credentials, cryptocurrency wallet keys, and iCloud data.

 ClickFix instruction hosted on macclean[.]craft[.]me (Source - Microsoft)